 Day 2 | Angers – Saumur

 Day in Angers

-On day 2 of this Western France road trip, drive to Angers for a day of sightseeing.
+On day 2 of this Nantes road trip, drive to Angers for a day of sightseeing.
 Located by the river Maine, Angers is a beautiful medieval city to explore, with unique gothic buildings, half-timbered houses, and an impressive château.

-In the heart of the town visit the Château d’Angers, a massive schist, and limestone construction, built from 1230 onwards.
+In the town’s heart, visit the Château d’Angers, a massive schist and limestone construction built from 1230 onwards.
 Here, the Dukes of Anjou held court during the 14th and 15th centuries.